RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Culture/Culture.md

 # Beliefs
 Beliefs are the ideas and concepts which individuals and populations hold as truth.
 They include religions and philosophies that form cultural norms and shape how societies perceive the world.
 # Ethnic & Cultural Groups
 Ethnic and cultural groups are populations that identify with one another through shared heritage, language, or beliefs.
-They are defined by the maintaining and evolution of unique customs and traditions that are tied to their unique histories and local [[Encyclopedia Mysenvaria/Geography/Geography|geographies]].
+They are defined by the maintaining and evolution of unique customs and traditions that are tied to their unique histories and local [[Encyclopedia Mysenvaria/Geography/Geography (topic)|geographies]].
 Cultural groups have great influence over everything from governments and art.
 # Events & Holidays
 Events and [[Encyclopedia Mysenvaria/Indexes/Culture/Events & Holidays/List of Holidays|holidays]] are periods of time recognized by populations to be for specific practices and customs.
 They range from religious festivals to seasonal celebrations like [[Encyclopedia Mysenvaria/Culture/Events & Holidays/Solstice|solstices]].
 Events reflect the values of cultures.
 # Languages